Exodus 16

 כְּזֶרַע גַּד לָבָן ("like coriander seed, white") — The manna is compared to זֶרַע גַּד, "coriander seed."
 Coriander (Coriandrum sativum) produces small, round, whitish-tan seeds — the comparison gives readers a visual reference for size, shape, and color.
 The adjective לָבָן ("white") further specifies the color.
 Numbers 11:7 adds that its appearance was like that of בְּדֹלַח ("bdellium"), a pale, translucent resin.

-כְּצַפִּיחִת בִּדְבָשׁ ("like wafers made with honey") — The word צַפִּיחִת is a rare word (occurring only here and in 1 Chronicles 23:29), meaning a flat cake or wafer.
-The manna tasted like a honey wafer — a sweet, pleasant flavor.
-Numbers 11:8 describes the taste differently, as like "the taste of cakes baked in oil" (לְשַׁד הַשָּׁמֶן).
-The two descriptions are not contradictory; they may reflect different preparations (raw versus cooked) or simply different aspects of the taste.
+כְּצַפִּיחִת בִּדְבָשׁ ("like wafers made with honey") — The word צַפִּיחִת is rare, occurring only here and in 1 Chronicles 23:29, and means a flat cake or wafer.
+The manna tasted like a honey wafer: sweet and pleasant.
+Numbers 11:8 describes the taste differently, as "the taste of cakes baked in oil" (לְשַׁד הַשָּׁמֶן).
+The two descriptions need not conflict; they may reflect different preparations (raw versus cooked) or simply different aspects of the taste.

 צִנְצֶנֶת ("a jar") — This word occurs only here in the Hebrew Bible, another hapax legomenon.
-The Septuagint (Greek Old Testament) translates it as στάμνος, a golden vessel or urn, and this is the word the author of Hebrews uses when describing the contents of the ark: "a golden jar holding the manna" (Hebrews 9:4).
-The Hebrew text does not specify the material of the jar, but the tradition of a golden vessel is ancient.
-Aaron is to fill this jar with an omer of manna and set it לִפְנֵי יְהוָה ("before the LORD") — that is, in the sacred space associated with God's presence.
+The Septuagint (Greek Old Testament) translates it as στάμνος, a golden vessel or urn, and Hebrews uses the same word when describing the contents of the ark: "a golden jar holding the manna" (Hebrews 9:4).
+The Hebrew text does not specify the jar's material, but the tradition of a golden vessel is ancient.
+Aaron is to fill this jar with an omer of manna and set it לִפְנֵי יְהוָה ("before the LORD"), that is, in the sacred space associated with God's presence.

 לִפְנֵי הָעֵדֻת ("before the Testimony") — The עֵדֻת ("Testimony") refers to the tablets of the covenant law that will be placed inside the ark of the covenant (Exodus 25:16, Exodus 25:21).
 Since the ark has not yet been built at this point in the narrative, v.
-34 is written from a later perspective — it records what Aaron eventually did once the tabernacle was constructed.
-This narrative technique, where the final disposition of an item is noted proleptically, is common in the Pentateuch.
+34 is written from a later perspective: it records what Aaron eventually did once the tabernacle was constructed.
+This kind of proleptic notice is common in the Pentateuch.
 According to Hebrews 9:4, the ark contained the golden jar of manna, Aaron's rod that budded (Numbers 17:10), and the stone tablets of the covenant.
-Together these three items represented God's provision (manna), God's chosen leadership (the rod), and God's instruction (the law).
+Together these items represent God's provision (manna), God's chosen leadership (the rod), and God's instruction (the law).

-אַרְבָּעִים שָׁנָה ("forty years") — The manna sustained Israel for the entire wilderness period, from this point until they entered the land of Canaan.
-The manna ceased the day after they ate the produce of Canaan for the first time, as recorded in Joshua 5:11-12.
-The number forty is significant throughout Scripture — forty days of flood (Genesis 7:12), forty days on Sinai (Exodus 24:18), forty days of spying the land (Numbers 13:25), forty years of wilderness wandering (Numbers 14:33-34), and Jesus' forty days in the wilderness (Matthew 4:2), where he was tempted with hunger and responded by quoting Deuteronomy 8:3: "Man shall not live by bread alone, but by every word that comes from the mouth of God."
+אַרְבָּעִים שָׁנָה ("forty years") — The manna sustained Israel throughout the wilderness period, from this point until they entered the land of Canaan.
+It ceased the day after they ate the produce of Canaan for the first time, as recorded in Joshua 5:11-12.
+The number forty recurs throughout Scripture: forty days of flood (Genesis 7:12), forty days on Sinai (Exodus 24:18), forty days of spying out the land (Numbers 13:25), forty years of wilderness wandering (Numbers 14:33-34), and Jesus' forty days in the wilderness (Matthew 4:2), where he answered hunger by quoting Deuteronomy 8:3: "Man shall not live by bread alone, but by every word that comes from the mouth of God."

-אֶרֶץ נוֹשָׁבֶת ("an inhabited land") — The Niphal participle of יָשַׁב ("to sit, dwell, inhabit") describes a land that is "settled, inhabited" — in contrast to the wilderness, which is by definition unsettled.
-The manna was food for the desert; it ceased when Israel reached a land that could sustain them through normal agriculture.
-This underscores the manna's purpose: it was extraordinary provision for an extraordinary season, not a permanent replacement for ordinary means.
+אֶרֶץ נוֹשָׁבֶת ("an inhabited land") — The Niphal participle of יָשַׁב ("to sit, dwell, inhabit") describes a land that is "settled, inhabited," in contrast to the wilderness, which is by definition unsettled.
+Manna was food for the desert; it ceased when Israel reached a land that could sustain them through ordinary agriculture.
+This clarifies the manna's purpose: it was provision for a particular season, not a permanent replacement for ordinary means.

 וְהָעֹמֶר עֲשִׂרִית הָאֵיפָה הוּא ("Now an omer is a tenth of an ephah") — The editorial note in v.
 36 explains the omer measurement for later readers who may not have been familiar with it.
 An ephah was approximately 22 liters (about 20 dry quarts), making an omer roughly 2.2 liters.
 This parenthetical note is evidence that the text was compiled or edited at a time when the omer was no longer a commonly used measurement.